COMPARISON

 Development teams evaluate transitioning from GemBox PDF to IronPDF for several reasons:

-20 Paragraph Limit: The free version restricts content to 20 paragraphs, and table cells count toward this limit.
-A simple 10-row, 5-column table uses 50 "paragraphs," making the free version impractical for even basic business documents.
+2-Page Limit: The free version restricts output to 2 pages, making the free version impractical for longer business documents.
 IronPDF's free version has no content limits—only a watermark.

-No HTML-to-PDF Conversion: GemBox PDF requires programmatic document construction with coordinate calculations.
-There's no simple "render this HTML" capability.
-IronPDF's Chromium engine renders HTML/CSS directly, using skills developers already have.
+Limited HTML-to-PDF Conversion: While GemBox PDF has recently added HTML-to-PDF support, it primarily uses programmatic document construction with coordinate calculations.
+IronPDF's Chromium engine renders HTML/CSS directly with full fidelity, using skills developers already have.

 Coordinate-Based Layout Complexity: Unlike HTML/CSS where layout flows naturally, GemBox PDF requires calculating exact X/Y positions for every text element, image, and shape.
 Every design change—adjusting spacing, changing font sizes—requires recalculating coordinates for all affected elements.

-Modern CSS Requirements: Applications needing Flexbox, Grid, or CSS3 animations cannot use GemBox PDF's coordinate-based approach.
-IronPDF's Chromium engine provides full modern CSS support.
+Modern CSS Requirements: While GemBox PDF has added CSS support, applications needing comprehensive Flexbox, Grid, or CSS3 animations may find IronPDF's Chromium engine provides more complete modern CSS support.

 Learning Curve: Developers must think in PDF coordinate systems rather than document flow, making simple tasks surprisingly complex.
 IronPDF uses familiar HTML/CSS that web developers already know.